Rm-lee/PObox/README.md

 ### WIP:

-Mac not 100% supported, especially application searching, some other minor bugs might be noticed.
-If anything is broken or bug is found please open an issue.
+Mac not 100% supported, application searching for Mac not supported.
+Other minor bugs might be noticed.

 ## Author